EVENTS

 If you have Parkinson’s disease and you are open to consulting with us on program design via a focus group or 1:1 interview, please email us via the RSVP.

-A tuition-free advaned-level training with Dr. Madeleine Hackney, open to all volunteers.
+A tuition-free advanced-level training with Dr. Madeleine Hackney, open to all volunteers

 Location: First Presbyterian Church of Philadelphia , 201 S. 21st Street, Philadelphia, PA 19103